YangyangFu/mpc-drl-tl/README.md

 ### Installation Steps
 After installing the required software, execute the following steps to build and test the docker environment on your local computer.

 1. go to folder `MPC-DRL-TL`, and open a terminal.
-Make sure `Dockerfile` and `makefile` are in current folder
+Make sure `Dockerfile_XXX` and `makefile` are in current folder
-2. build a local docker image from the provided `Dockerfile` by typing in the terminal
+2. build a local docker image from the provided `Dockerfile_XXX` by typing in the terminal

-            make build
+            make build_cpu           ------- for CPU version pytorch make build_gpu           ------- for GPU version pytorch
 3. check if the docker image is successfully built on your local computer.
 Type

             docker image ls